pattusdev/Shop24/README.md

 • Get a list of all available drinks and nearest cargo company to the client within 3km based on the client's location.

 • Get a specific drink by ID.

+### ORDER
+• Create a new 'order' request by assigning a list of drinks to a specific client.

+• Choose top five orders that were requested by different clients.

+• Get top 10 paid orders, their client details, and transporter details.

+• Complete an order.